DioneProtocol/coreth/README.md

 - `debug`

 Only the `eth` namespace is enabled by default.
-To enable the other namespaces see the instructions for passing the C-Chain config to OdysseyGo [here.](https://docs.dione.network/nodes/maintain/chain-config-flags/#c-chain-configs)
+To enable the other namespaces see the instructions for passing the D-Chain config to OdysseyGo [here.](https://docs.dione.network/nodes/maintain/chain-config-flags/#d-chain-configs)
-Full documentation for the C-Chain's API can be found [here.](https://docs.dione.network/apis/odysseygo/apis/c-chain/)
+Full documentation for the D-Chain's API can be found [here.](https://docs.dione.network/apis/odysseygo/apis/d-chain/)

 ## Compatibility

-The C-Chain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.dione.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-odyssey-using-remix-and-metamask) [Metamask](https://docs.dione.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-odyssey-using-remix-and-metamask) and [Truffle.](https://docs.dione.network/build/tutorials/smart-contracts/using-truffle-with-the-odyssey-c-chain)
+The D-Chain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.dione.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-odyssey-using-remix-and-metamask) [Metamask](https://docs.dione.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-odyssey-using-remix-and-metamask) and [Truffle.](https://docs.dione.network/build/tutorials/smart-contracts/using-truffle-with-the-odyssey-d-chain)

-## Differences Between Odyssey C-Chain and Ethereum
+## Differences Between Odyssey D-Chain and Ethereum

 ### Atomic Transactions